Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

 \subsection{QSO: large volume tracer case study}

 We apply the same metrics detailed previously for reconstruction on the QSO sample.
 In general, QSO behaves similarly to or better than ELG in the metrics we consider.
+The differences between MG and iFFT are generally smaller in QSO (note that this does not mean reconstruction fidelity is higher in QSO than in ELG; in fact, it is not, due to the lower number density of QSO).
 We do not detect anything abnormal with the application of iFFT and MG to QSO.
-We show similar figures in Appendix~\ref{appx:additional_figures}.
+We show similar figures in \cref{appx:additional_figures} for conciseness and better readability.
 We reconstruct using a default smoothing scale of 30 Mpc/$h$ (larger than the ELGs to account for the lower number density of the QSO sample).

+For the displacement test on the dependence of survey geometry, we use the randoms rather than the galaxies to reduce noise.
+We also observe slightly larger differences in displacement between MG and iFFT near the low redshift end survey boundary, as shown in Figure~\ref{fig:los_scalar_footprint_colormap_QSO}, but these differences are insignificant compared to the average line-of-sight displacement of QSO (maximum $\sim$0.1 Mpc/$h$ vs $\sim$1.4 Mpc/$h$).
 In power spectrum, we find that iFFT converges slightly faster in QSO than in ELG.
-The difference between three iterations of iFFT and MG is less than 0.02\% for both monopole and quadrupole (both w.r.t MG monopole) for the \textbf{RecSym} reconstruction convention, shown in Figure~\ref{fig:Pk_QSO_MG_iFFT}.
-We show the difference w.r.t monopole due to the zero-crossing in the quadrupole.
-Similar to the ELG sample, the \textbf{RecIso} convention for the QSO sample shows more differences on large scales, with three iterations of iFFT being lower by about 0.04\% than MG on large scales.
-For the displacement test on the dependence of survey geometry, we use the randoms rather than the galaxies to reduce noise.
-We also observe slightly larger differences in displacement between MG and iFFT near the low redshift end survey boundary, as shown in Figure~\ref{fig:los_scalar_footprint_colormap_QSO}, but these differences are insignificant compared to the average line-of-sight displacement of QSO ($\sim$0.1 Mpc/$h$ vs $\sim$1.4 Mpc/$h$).
+The difference between three iterations of iFFT and MG is less than 0.02\% on average for both monopole and quadrupole (both w.r.t.
+MG monopole) for the \textbf{RecSym} reconstruction convention, shown in Figure~\ref{fig:Pk_QSO_MG_iFFT}.
+The two algorithms almost entirely agree within error bars.
+We show the difference w.r.t. monopole due to the zero-crossing in the quadrupole.
+The QSO \textbf{RecSym} propagator also presents a similar behavior to ELG, with MG and iFFT (3 iterations) overlapping.
+The improvement over pre-reconstruction is less compared to ELG, suggesting lower reconstruction fidelity in QSO.
+Similar to the ELG sample, the \textbf{RecIso} convention for the QSO sample shows more differences on large scales in the power spectrum, with three iterations of iFFT being different by about 0.04\% than MG on large scales.

+The better agreement between MG and iFFT for the QSO sample is likely due to the fact that QSO is at a higher redshift, which reduces the impact of line-of-sight variations.